-WASHINGTON REPORT CARD 2018
+WASHINGTON REPORT CARD 2019

-Washington's human trafficking law applies to buyers without requiring use of force, fraud, or coercion when the victim is a minor.
-The human trafficking law also prohibits an age mistake defense.
+Washington's human trafficking law applies to buyers of sex with minors without requiring trafficker-involvement or use of force, fraud, or coercion.
 However, minors may be prosecuted for prostitution offenses unless diverted; if diverted, child sex trafficking victims can access specialized services.

-Final Score ( Final Grade 00 4 0 0 10 24.5 25 15 15 $\frac{9.5}{10}$ 23.5 27.5 12.5 15 Criminalization of Domestic Minor Sex Trafficking Washington's human trafficking law does not require proof that force, fraud, or coercion was used when the victim is a minor.
+Criminalization of Domestic Minor Sex Trafficking

+Washington's human trafficking law does not require proof that force, fraud, or coercion was used when the victim is a minor.
 Commercial sexual exploitation of children (CSEC) laws include: "commercial sexual abuse of a minor," "promoting commercial sexual abuse of a minor," "promoting travel for commercial sexual abuse of a minor," "permitting commercial sexual abuse of a minor," "communication with a minor for immoral purposes," and "sexual exploitation of a minor."
 The prostitution law refers to the human trafficking law by providing victims with an affirmative defense, thus acknowledging the intersection of prostitution with trafficking victimization.
 Washington's criminal profiteering statute includes sex trafficking and certain CSEC offenses as predicate acts.

 Criminal Provisions for Demand

 Washington's human trafficking law expressly applies to a person who "obtains, buys, [or] purchases" a person for a commercial sex act.
 "Commercial sexual abuse of a minor" includes the crime of buying sex, differentiating the solicitation of a minor versus an adult.
 Trafficking in the first degree is punishable by 123-397 months imprisonment and a fine up to \$50,000, while human trafficking in the second degree is punishable by 93-318 months imprisonment and a fine up to \$50,000.
 "Commercial sexual abuse of a minor" is punishable by 21 months to 10 years imprisonment and a fine up to \$20,000.
 Using electronic communications to purchase sex acts with a minor results in an enhanced penalty for buyers.
 A mistake of age defense is prohibited in prosecutions for "trafficking," "communication with minor for immoral purposes," and "commercial sexual abuse of a minor."
 Financial penalties may include fines, asset forfeiture, and restitution.
-Possessing images of child sexual exploitation (ICSE) is prohibited, but penalties do not reflect the seriousness of the offense.
-Buyers are required to register as sex offenders for convictions of under state human trafficking, CSEC, and ICSE offenses.
+Possessing child sexual abuse material (CSAM) is prohibited, but penalties do not reflect the seriousness of the offense.
+Buyers are required to register as sex offenders for convictions under state human trafficking, CSEC, and CSAM offenses.

 Criminal Provisions for Traffickers